kzingler/kzingler.github.io/about.md

 I began research with the [Chemistry Department](http://infohost.nmt.edu/~chem/) in February of 2014 under Dr. Liliya Frolova in synthetic organic and metalorganic medicinal chemistry and drug discovery.
-Starting in January of 2015, I conducted antibacterial to test our drug candidates on various bacterial cell lines with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.
+Starting in January of 2015, I conducted microbiological testing of our drug candidates on various bacterial cell lines with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.

 In May of 2012 I graduated Salutatorian from the Albuquerque Institute for Mathematics and Science (AIMS@UNM).